 Reduce the length of your loan

-Perhaps you don’t want to have a mortgage a few decades from now.
-That’s understandable, but it means getting out of that 30-year commitment.
-Refinancing can help with this.
-You may be able to get a new mortgage with a shorter term that costs you less in interest.
-You may incur prepayment penalties for the old loan, but still pocket savings over the lifetime of the loan.
+Are you 10 years into your mortgage and ready to accelerate the pay-off?
+It’s understandable, but you’ll need to get out of your 30-year commitment.
+This is where refinancing enters the picture.
+You may be able to get a new mortgage with a shorter term and a new interest rate.
+Even if you incur prepayment penalties for the old loan, you can still pocket savings over the lifetime of the loan.
 Just know that it’ll probably mean your monthly payments go up.

 Lower your monthly payment